shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ### 8. Switching the document root

-After all steps are done, [Deployer](https://deployer.org/) will switch the symlinks destination to the new release.
+After all the steps are done, Deployer will switch the symlinks destination to the new release.

 This task is defined in the `deploy:symlink` default job in the [`deploy.php`](deployment-with-deployer.md#deploy-php).